alancnet/webarch/README.md

 The resulting compiled files are available at
 - `obj/es6/compiled.js` - Browserified, human readable.
 - `obj/es6/compiled.min.js` - Optimized, obfuscated.
 Not human readable.

+## grunt watch
+This will continue to validate coding style, run unit tests, and build as you edit and save files.

+**You must run `grunt` before running `grunt watch`!**